silemi5/TeckQuiz/README.md

     ```bash
     php artisan migrate
     ```
-    Or if you want to use seeded data for testing:
+    Or if you want to use seeded data in addition of creating tables for testing:
     ```bash
     php artisan migrate --seed
     ```